USDA Loans: What They Are And Their Eligibility Requirements

 A USDA loan and a conventional loan are both a kind of mortgage you get to finance a home.
-“Conventional” just means a type of mortgage that isn’t backed by the government, like FHA, USDA and VA loans.
+“Conventional” just means a type of mortgage that isn’t backed by the government as opposed to other nonconforming loans such as FHA and VA loans.

-You pay them all back the same way, in monthly payments with interest.
-But USDA loans, like other government-backed loans, are different in a few ways.
+You pay them all back the same way – in monthly payments with interest.
+But USDA loans, like other government loans, are different in a few ways.

 Both USDA loans and conventional loans require an appraisal by an independent third-party before approving the loan, but they have slightly different purposes.

-An appraisal for a USDA loan does all these things:
+An appraisal for a USDA loan does the following:

 - Like an appraisal for a conventional loan, it checks to see that the value of the home is appropriate for the loan amount.

 - It makes sure the condition of the home meets USDA standards.
 That means it must be in basic livable condition to qualify.
 Things like the roof and heating systems must work and be up to code.
 It can’t have broken windows.
 The appraiser will look for insect damage, and check that the well and septic systems meet USDA guidelines.